 - We tasted Universal Yums from Greece, France and Poland, and with the Poland ones we also did a cheese-tasting party based on some many cheeses we had recently acquired.

-- Sarah continues to enjoy sorting her stamp collection, which has led to conversations about the Republic of South Maluku, which I had definitely never heard of, flags, and a bunch of other great stuff.
+- Ashar continues to enjoy sorting her stamp collection, which has led to conversations about the Republic of South Maluku, which I had definitely never heard of, flags, and a bunch of other great stuff.

 - We’ve been talking about dogs a lot since our Goldendoodle, Coby, passed away in October.
 Then we found out that there are a bunch of new Doodle breeds – like Bernedoodles (Bernese Mountain Dog plus Standard Poodle) and Sheepadoodles (Sheepdog plus Standard Poodle).
 I subsequently lost my stuff, because they’re phenomenal.

-- For the third year, Sarah took part in 4-H Capital Days, where she went to Harrisburg, debated a bill on the Senate floor, and met our senator, Mike Regan, who told her a cool story of how he helped a young boy and his family get a diabetes monitor after an insurance denial so that his parents could stop staying up all night to check his sugar.
+- For the third year, Ashar took part in 4-H Capital Days, where she went to Harrisburg, debated a bill on the Senate floor, and met our senator, Mike Regan, who told her a cool story of how he helped a young boy and his family get a diabetes monitor after an insurance denial so that his parents could stop staying up all night to check his sugar.

 - We had our big 4-H Auction, the main fundraiser that keeps our county 4-H Center building running all year.
-Chris successfully won a gardening-themed basket from Sarah’s alpaca club, but generously put it up for rebid to help raise more money, and Dan and I successfully won a cheese basket for an exorbitant (but certainly charitable) sum.
+Chris successfully won a gardening-themed basket from Ashar’s alpaca club, but generously put it up for rebid to help raise more money, and Dan and I successfully won a cheese basket for an exorbitant (but certainly charitable) sum.
 That’s where the cheese for our Cheese Tasting came from.
 We also managed to donate $20 for four hot dogs because of a lack of change and a general feeling of generosity.

 Updates from around the family

-Since our “curriculum plan” for this year featured not just Sarah but the other house adults, I figure I should give monthly updates on our progress too.
+Since our “curriculum plan” for this year featured not just Ashar but the other house adults, I figure I should give monthly updates on our progress too.
 So here’s a look at what’s new with the rest of us.

 An update from the me, Joan